Talks and publications

 Better C++ Ranges

-Ranges have been in the C++ standard for while now, and find their way into modern codebases.
-At think-cell, we have been developing and using our own range library for 20 years, which is built on top of the standard and is compatible with it, but goes beyond it in many aspects.
-Range adaptors are often stacked, a filter on top of a transform on top of etc. To make such a stack efficient, iterators are not good enough.
-We use a new concept that is more efficient and at the same time compatible with iterators so library users can keep using iterators as they did before.
+Ranges have been in the C++ standard for a while now and find their way into modern codebases.
+At think-cell, we have been developing and using our own range library for 20 years, which is built on top of the standard and is compatible with it but goes beyond it in many aspects.
+Range adaptors are often stacked, such as a filter on top of a transform.
+To make such a stack efficient, iterators are not good enough.
+We use a new concept that is more efficient and at the same time compatible with iterators so that library users can keep using iterators as they did before.
 The standard library is very strict about the distinction between containers and views, and range adaptors are views which must maintain a reference to the data being adapted.
 Instead, we allow range adaptors to hold data themselves to make them self-contained and lazily evaluated at the same time.
 The standard iterator model only allows external iteration.
 However, internal iteration is often much easier to implement than external iteration.
 For many applications, internal iteration is completely adequate and more efficient than external iteration.
 Therefore, we bring internal iteration into the range family, to the point that the library user may not know or care which kind of iteration is being used.
 Standard algorithms return iterations and use the end iterator to signal some singleton state.
 By customizing return values, we can make our code more terse and expressive, for example eliminating these dreaded iterator end checks.
 These features combined make ranges an excellent tool for text formatting.
 We can use these ranges to represent the values to be formatted, conceptually turning them into lazily evaluated strings.
-These can be used just like regular strings are used today: in function returns; as standard algorithm input; embedded into other, equally lazily evaluated strings; and so on, before they are finally expanded for display.
+These can be used just like regular strings are used today: in function returns, as standard algorithm input, embedded into other equally lazily evaluated strings, and so on, before they are finally expanded for display.
 By choosing the right interfaces, we can optimize this expansion at compile-time, allowing both nice syntax and a performance which is very close to manually optimized code.

 Range-Based Text Formatting - For a Future Range-Based Standard Library

 Text formatting has been a favorite problem of C++ library authors for a long time.
+The standard C++ iostreams have been criticized for being difficult to use due to their statefulness and slow due to runtime polymorphism.
+Despite its age, printf is still popular because of its simplicity and speed.
+The Boost library offers two more alternatives, Boost.Format and Boost.LexicalCast.
+And finally, the P0645 standard proposal sponsored by Facebook is currently finding its way through the C++ committee.
+All these approaches are still firmly based on standard containers and iterators.
+But the Standard Library is changing radically with the advent of ranges, range adaptors and functional style programming in C++.
+Generating optimized code with metaprogramming is becoming standard fare.
 In this talk, I want to convince you that the combination of ranges with a bit of metaprogramming makes for a very elegant solution to the text formatting problem.
 We introduce a form of ranges with internal iteration, which are generating their elements one by one rather than exposing external iterators.
 We can use these generator ranges to represent the values to be formatted, conceptually turning them into lazily evaluated strings.
-These can be used just like regular strings are used today: in function returns; as standard algorithm input; embedded into other, equally lazily evaluated strings; and so on, before they are finally expanded into a container.
-By choosing the right interfaces, we can optimize this expansion to the point that it is only 15% slower than creating the equivalent string using hand-optimized special-case code.
+These can be used just like regular strings are used today: in function returns, as standard algorithm input, embedded into other equally lazily evaluated strings, and so on, before they are finally expanded for display.
+By choosing the right interfaces, we can optimize this expansion at compile-time, making it no less pretty to write, but more efficient to expand than any text formatting approaches that rely on format strings that must be parsed at runtime.
+I believe that this approach is the natural extension of a range-based future standard library to text formatting.

 You understand iterators, right?
 How would you describe them?
 "Iterators are used to point into sequences of elements."
 Sounds good?
 More recently, the concept of ranges has been introduced to mean anything that exposes iterators.
 In particular, ranges include range adaptors for lazily transforming or filtering sequences of elements, and they, too, have iterators.